 Used technologies

-The client is built with React Material UI components, react-router, Leaflet for map display and interaction (via react-leaflet), and the browser Geolocation API (consent and secure context required).
+Client built with React Material UI components, react-router, Leaflet for map display and interaction (via react-leaflet), and the browser Geolocation API (consent and secure context required).

 Since the Geolocation API does not work in the background a wakelock can be requested.

-A “main backend service” is used for central calculations and the “orchestration” of auxiliary services, built with Spring Boot (which recently released the amazing support for compiling to a native-image, even though some stumbling blocks seem to remain).
+A “main backend service” is used for central calculations and the “orchestration” of auxiliary services, built with Spring Boot (which recently released the amazing support for compiling to a native-image, even though some stumbling blocks remain).

-Future phase change times are forecasted based on the naive expectation of average-length phases, implemented in Python with pandas and exposed via flask.
+Future phase change times are forecasted based on the (naive) expectation of average-length phases, implemented in Python with pandas and exposed via flask.

-The repository is available on github.
+(The repository is available on github).

 Performance considerations